Colonial Times

 Food & Drink

-When you get hungry, The Marine Corp Auxiliary will be selling lunch, snacks, and refreshments at the Ordinary.
+When you get hungry, The North Augusta High School Culinary Students will be selling lunch, snacks, and refreshments at the Farmers Barn next to the Red Barn.
 You can also find contemporary versions of 18th century colonists’ favorite confections and a few more modern desserts at The Sweet Shoppe.

 City of North Augusta